top of page

 What Actually Happens When You Cut Coffee on Audition Day

 I worked with an English horn player auditioning for a principal position in a major European orchestra.
 He told me he'd been completely cutting out coffee on audition mornings.
-This was someone who drank three cups a day without thinking about it — and then, on the one day his system was already under the most pressure, he'd suddenly stop.
+This was someone who drank three cups a day without thinking about it.
+And then, on the very day his body would be under the most stress, he was thinking about quitting.

 We tend to underestimate how much our bodies rely on consistency.

 If you drink coffee every day, your system has adapted to that.
-It expects it.
-Remove it suddenly, and your baseline shifts.
-On a normal day, you might notice that as a mild headache, or fatigue, or just feeling slightly out of sync.
+It's come to expect it.
+Removing it is already a big adjustment.
+On a normal day, you might notice that as a mild headache, or fatigue, or just feeling slightly out of sync...

-On an audition day, that same shift can feel like something is wrong.
+But on an audition day, that same change can feel like something is very wrong.

 Caffeine and Performance Anxiety: What's Actually Going On